nathan-alden-sr/stardew-valley/min-max/1.5/year-1-summer-20.md

 ## Instructions

-1. Harvest the second Starfruit crop and plant the third.
+1. Harvest the second Starfruit crop.
-2. At 9:00 am, travel to the Oasis and purchase Starfruit Seeds, then return to The Farm and plant them.
+2. At 9:00 am, travel to the Oasis and purchase Starfruit Seeds, then return to The Farm and plant the third crop.

 | Yesterday                                   | Today                 | Next Day                                    |
 | ------------------------------------------- | --------------------- | ------------------------------------------- |